 Program Focus

 The Noonan Research Fund supports innovative clinical and service system research and demonstration projects in the greater Boston area, designed to improve the quality of life for children and adolescents with disabilities.
-The Noonan fund may support collaborative projects between academic and other non-profit institutions, such as hospital and community groups that support children with disabilities.
+The 2019 Grant Cycle introduces a new opportunity to receive two-years of up to $160,000 of funding to support clearly planned, comprehensive projects.

+A non-exhaustive list of examples of such projects supported by the Noonan Fund include:

+The completion of detailed, comprehensive research projects to obtain compelling research data that informs subsequent implementation of programs, courses, etc.

+The completion of a demonstration project and subsequent evaluation studies that will enable additional funding support or provide evidence to promote development of an intervention/program/course.

+The collection of new data that will enable the application for larger federal- or privately-funded grants.

 Proposals for basic science research will not be considered, nor will applications for capital costs such as buildings, renovations, or major equipment items.
 The Noonan Fund does not support direct service, primary prevention projects or device development.
 Drug trials are not supported by the Noonan Research Fund.

 The target population includes children and adolescents (birth - 23 years old) with a chronic physical, developmental, behavioral, or emotional diagnosis who require a combination of special, interdisciplinary, or generic services, individualized supports, or other forms of assistance that are of lifelong or extended duration and are individually planned and coordinated.